 25 Healthy Food Swaps for the Holidays

-Some swaps are easy to keep in mind—enjoying a glass of red wine instead of high-fat eggnog—while others, such as making the equally delicious green bean almondine instead of green bean casserole, might seem less obvious but are very effective.
-So before you hit the holiday buffet and make some questionable choices, arm yourself with an array of pointers that will help you survive the holidays and keep you in your favorite pair of jeans into 2018.
+Some swaps are easy to keep in mind—enjoying a glass of red wine instead of high-fat eggnog—while others, such as making the equally delicious green bean almondine instead of green bean casserole, might seem less obvious but are also very effective.
+So before you hit the holiday buffet and make some questionable choices, arm yourself with an array of pointers that will help you survive the holidays.

 "If you tend to drink alcohol at parties (or more often during the holidays because of the socializing), go for a glass of wine or a spritzer to keep liquid calories in check," says Marisa Moore, a Registered Dietitian Nutritionist in Atlanta and founder of Marisa Moore Nutrition.

 In addition to having fewer calories than most alcoholic beverages, red wine, in particular, contains resveratrol, an antioxidant that is believed to have heart health benefits because it helps prevent blood vessel damage and reduces your 'bad cholesterol.'
 Because drinks are such a part of the holiday season, it's crucial to know how to imbibe without gaining weight.

 Eggnog may be a holiday favorite, but the festive libation is also a nutritional nightmare.
 Just one (non-alcoholic) cup contains almost 350 calories, 19 grams of fat, and 21 grams of sugar—nearly the recommended amount of sweet stuff for an entire day.
 Instead of sipping on eggnog, Lauren Manganiello, MS, RD, CDN, and a private practice registered dietitian in New York City, recommends choosing champagne because the bubbly stuff has far fewer calories and much less fat.